 In recent years, a dramatic rise in scams has affected people's lives and threatened the security of their personal assets.
 To crack down on these offenses, the Executive Yuan formulated a set of next-generation anti-fraud strategy guidelines in July 2022, mobilizing cooperation across government ministries and agencies.
-The Executive Yuan has also advanced draft amendments to five laws—the Criminal Code of the Republic of China, Human Trafficking Prevention Act, Personal Data Protection Act, Money Laundering Control Act, and Securities Investment Trust and Consulting Act—that would impose heavier penalties for deepfake fraud, unauthorized custody of individuals, human trafficking and other related fraud crimes, as well as strengthen online platform requirements for advertisers to register their real names.
+The government has also amended five laws—the Criminal Code of the Republic of China, Human Trafficking Prevention Act, Personal Data Protection Act, Money Laundering Control Act, and Securities Investment Trust and Consulting Act—to impose heavier penalties for deepfake fraud, unauthorized custody of individuals, human trafficking and other related fraud crimes, as well as strengthen online platform requirements for advertisers to register their real names.

 To upgrade the government's fraud-fighting methods, the Executive Yuan issued version 1.5 of the strategy guidelines in May 2023.
 The updated guidelines focus on the four areas of identifying, preventing, intercepting and punishing fraud, to lower the overall number of incidents and accomplish the three goals of reducing exposure, reducing deception and reducing harm caused by scams.

 ■ Identifying fraud (via educational campaigns): Promote awareness campaigns across all fields and industries, enlisting cooperation between central and local governments, and between public and private sectors.
 Introduce anti-fraud concepts into legal education.